ShanNatRichards/shannatrichards.github.io/_posts/2021-03-28-Recursive-Queries.md

 sql```
 SELECT activity_plan
 FROM stg
-WHERE  end_time > '15:00' and activity_plan like '%Lunch%'
+WHERE  end_time > '15:00'
+       AND activity_plan like '%Lunch%'
 ORDER BY LENGTH(activity_plan) DESC;

 ```

 Sample of Results: